gsudre/lab_notes/102-rnaseq_clean_and_simple.md

 0.6483871 0.4800000 0.7419355
 ```

-It's clear no generalizing well.
+It's clear not generalizing well.
 Let me try a method that is less needy of
 generalization, and then I can also try plugging in the population PCs and see
 if they help.